IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ### ibc.monitor_blockheight(callback)
-This will call your callback function whenever the block height has changed. ie whenever a new block has been written to the chain.
+This will call your callback function whenever the block height has changed. ie. whenever a new block has been written to the chain.
 It will also pass you the same response as in `chain_stats()`.

 Ex: